Lady S

-Lady S is a Franco-Belgian comics series written by Jean Van Hamme, illustrated by Philippe Aymond and published by Dupuis in French and Cinebook in English.
+Lady S is a Franco-Belgian comic book series written by Jean Van Hamme, illustrated by Philippe Aymond and published by Dupuis in French and Cinebook in English.

 Story

-Lady S. is an agent working for the secretive non-governmental organisation the Centre for Anti-Terrorism Research and Intelligence Gathering (CATRIG).
+The story follows Susan, also named as Lady S, who is an agent working for the secretive non-governmental organisation called the Centre for Anti-Terrorism Research and Intelligence Gathering (CATRIG).
 She is also the aide to her adopted father who is a USA diplomat.
 Previously she had been a refugee and a thief.
 CATRIG is an organisation and nobody has clue on that.
 It has been run by a group of retired intelligence officers of EU.

-Adopted daughter and principal collaborator of James Fitzroy, roving ambassador, special correspondent for the American Secretary of State in Europe, Susan is a clever, multilingual young woman, in full bloom and perfectly happy in the eyes of an attentive father.
+Susan is an adopted daughter and principal collaborator of James Fitzroy, a roving ambassador and special correspondent for the American Secretary of State in Europe.
+Susan is a clever, multilingual young woman, in full bloom and perfectly happy in the eyes of an attentive father, but this too-perfect happiness hides many faults, sorrows and mysteries.

-But this too-perfect happiness hides many faults, sorrows and mysteries.
-Trapped by her past, Susan will have to play her most dangerous role in a life already rich with adventure: Lady S, high-class spy in a diplomatic environment.

-59 Latitude story deals about a planned terror attack on Nobel Prize Ceremony.
-Suzan Fitzroy is in Sweden, where her adopted father is filling in for the American Ambassador.
-The most exciting prospect on her agenda is the Nobel Prize ceremony.
-But her quiet life in Stockholm is disrupted when the mysterious Orion, the secretive anti-terror agent, contacts her: He has another job for her.
-The "simple task" turns into something much more complex, and before long Suzan is deeply involved in a conspiracy that has links to her past–and to her heart.